oisinmulvihill/stats-service/README.md

 Log an analytic event which is stored into InfluxDB via the stats_service.backend.analytics.log(data) function.
 The analytics event JSON will be passed as a dict to log().
-This data dictionary must contain at least uid and event fields.
+This data dictionary must contain at least fields, tags and mesurement fields.

-The 'uid' field is the unique id used to tie analytic events together as part of the same session.
-It can be empty but the field is required.

-The 'event' field is the the end user classification string of the event.
-For example 'pnc.user.login'.

-The 'time' epoch timestamp will be added automatically to the data.
-There will also be an 'entry_<UUID4>' id given to the specific event.

-Other fields present will be stored without any further processing.
-The data needs to JSON-able and field names can't have anything other then alphanumeric characters in them.
-This is an InfluxDB restriction.

-The events are stored in a measurement called "analytics" in InfluxDB.
-On the server side.
-The environment variable TABLE_NAME is used.
-If its empty "analytics" is used by default.
-The measurement or table will be created when the first event is logged.
+The events are stored in a measurement the user provides.
+The measurement will be created when the first event is logged.

 .. sourcecode:: bash